 Instead we must begin disrupt this trance and invest in revealing our true worth and value as well as our right to lead a fulfilling and extraordinary existence.

 I will never forget the first time I broke from the trance of unworthiness and it occurred to me to even dare to want more.

-I had been sitting with an older, wiser woman who was asking me about my husband at the time and wanting to know if I was happy in my marriage.
+I had been sitting with an older, wiser woman who was asking me about whether or not I was happy in my personal life.
 She seemed troubled by the fact that I could not directly answer.

 I remember repeating her words back to her in the form of a question, cocking my head as if i was a confused puppy vs. a grown woman in my mid-thirties.